-This post will educate you on how to protect MS Word Documents with a password.
+This post will educate you on how to add and remove password protection on MS word Documents

 Sometimes it’s just very necessary to protect your documents, especially if the documents are meant to be highly confidential.

 I am sure you would not want unauthorized people to gain access to your privacy.

 How about if a few of your friends have used your computer, would you then deny it from them just because you have some vital information which you don’t want them to see?

 Why not just add a password to your Word documents, and prevent people from viewing them, and save yourself from the whole stress.

 By so doing, anyone who can gain access to the documents is those you gave the password to.